 Such an old version does not satisfy me.
 I would also like to get rid of all these Google Apps.
 Using Android without Google sounds like a contradiction, since Android is development by Google.
 The Android Open Source Project (AOSP) itself is open software.
 In fact, LineageOS is based on the AOSP project.
 Nonetheless, more and more essential parts of the OS are now closed source.
 I want an operation system with no, or at least with as little as possible closed source components.
 That means, I have to get rid of all Google services including Mail, Geo-Location, Push-Notifications or even the Play Store itself.
 Just using LineageOS with gapps does not take me closer to this goal.

 To the rescue: microG

 The microG project tries to re-implement all those proprietary user space apps and libraries.
 (Almost) all functionality can be archived with microG without using any Google service or closed source component.
 There’s only one catch: You can’t just use any random Android ROM, neither the original from your vendor nor LineageOS.

 To use the full potential of microG, you have to modify some deep rooted system files.
 The microG team is aware of this problem and has a solution: They provide custom LineageOS builds available with full microG and native F-Droid support.

 For most users, this is probably the best solution available.
 Depending on you actual device, it’s quite easy (read: there are a lot of tutorials) to install custom ROMs.
 However, if you have for any reason a non officially supported device, you are also out of luck here.
-In my case, the last LineageOS release available is 14.1 (aka Android Nougat 7.1).
-Version 16.0 (Android Pie 9.0) is the most recent one at the moment.
-I could live with an older Android release, if there weren’t all those unfixed security holes.
+As already mentioned, in my case the last LineageOS release available is 14.1 (aka Android Nougat 7.1).
+Version 16.0 (Android Pie 9.0) is the most recent one at the moment!
+I could live with an older Android release, if there weren’t all those unfixed security holes…

 Building your own ROM